RoaringRoyel/Simple-Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 Also when embedding extra tag can help.
 Phrase-level chunking in dense parts

+Short term memory is been captured via promt {chat_context}
 ## Sample Output in the UI

 Here is screenshot 1: